uibcdf/TestConda_withF90Libs/extra/README.md

 # Compiling f90 libs by hand without a Makefile.

-To try the lib manually the f90 source files can be compiled this way:
+The f90 source files can be compiled this way to try the package manually:

 ```python
 python f2py_compiling.py